daniyasultana33/Discord-Clone/README.md

 # Discord-Clone
- I have created a website that emulates the visual design and functionality of Discord, a well-known chat and voice communication platform.
-This project was built using HTML, CSS, and Tailwind CSS to recreate the Discord user experience.
+I've crafted a website that faithfully mirrors the visual appeal and operational capabilities of Discord, the renowned chat and voice communication platform.
+This project was meticulously constructed using HTML, CSS, and Tailwind CSS to authentically recreate the Discord user interface.
+Notably, the site is thoughtfully designed to maintain full responsiveness, assuring a seamless user experience across diverse devices and screen dimensions.